Isabella d'Este: Biography

-One year later on 29 June 1475, her sister Beatrice was born, and in 1476 and 1477 two brothers, Alfonso and Ferrante, were born.
+One year later, on 29 June 1475, her sister Beatrice was born, and in 1476 and 1477 two brothers, Alfonso and Ferrante, were born.
 In 1479 and 1480 two more brothers were born; Ippolito and Sigismondo.
-Of all the children born into the family, Isabella was considered to have been the favourite.
+Of all the children born into the family, Isabella is believed to have been the favourite.

 In the year of her brother Ferrante's birth, Isabella was among the children of the family who travelled to Naples with her mother.
-When her mother returned to Ferrara, Isabella accompanied her, while the other two children remained in Naples for many years: Beatrice was adopted by her grandfather, and her little brother Ferrante left under the tutelage of their uncle Alfonso.
+When her mother returned to Ferrara, Isabella accompanied her, while the other two children remained in Naples for many years: Beatrice was adopted by her grandfather, and her little brother Ferrante was left under the tutelage of their uncle Alfonso.

 Education

-Because of her outstanding intellect, she often discussed the classics and the affairs of state with ambassadors.
-Moreover, she was personally acquainted with the painters, musicians, writers, and scholars who lived in and around the court.
-Besides her knowledge of history and languages, she could also recite Virgil and Terence by heart.
+Due to her outstanding intellect, she often discussed the classics and the affairs of state with ambassadors.
+In addition, she was personally acquainted with the painters, musicians, writers, and scholars who lived in and around the court.
+Besides her extensive knowledge of history and languages, she could also recite Virgil and Terence by heart.
 Isabella was also a talented singer and musician, and was taught to play the lute by Giovanni Angelo Testagrossa.
-In addition to all these admirable accomplishments, she was also an innovator of new dances, having been instructed in the art by Ambrogio, a Jewish dancing master.
+In addition to these accomplishments, she was also an innovator of new dances, having been instructed in the art of dance by Ambrogio, a Jewish dancing master.

 Betrothal and marriage

 In 1480, at the age of six, Isabella was betrothed to the eight years older Francesco, the heir to the Marquess of Mantua.
-The Duke of Milan had requested her hand in marriage for his son, Ludovico, two weeks later.
-Instead, her sister, Beatrice was betrothed to Ludovico and became the Duchess of Milan.
+The Duke of Milan requested her hand in marriage for his son, Ludovico, two weeks later.
+Instead, her sister, Beatrice, was betrothed to Ludovico and became the Duchess of Milan.
 Her dowry amounted to 25,000 ducats.
 Although he was not handsome, Isabella admired Francesco for his strength and bravery; she also regarded him as a gentleman.
-After their first few encounters she found that she enjoyed his company and she spent the next few years getting to know him and preparing to be the Marchioness of Mantua.
+After their first few encounters she began to enjoy his company and she spent the next few years getting to know him and preparing to be the Marchioness of Mantua.
 During their courtship, Isabella treasured the letters, poems, and sonnets he sent her as gifts.

-Ten years later on 11 February 1490, at age 15, she married Francesco by proxy.
+Ten years later, on 11 February 1490, at age 15, she married Francesco by proxy.
 By then, he had succeeded to the marquisate.
 Besides being the Marquess, Francesco was captain general of the armies of the Republic of Venice.
-Isabella became his wife and marchioness amid a spectacular outpouring of popular acclamation and a grand celebration that took place on 15 February.
-She brought as her marriage portion the sum of 3,000 ducats as well as valuable jewellery, dishes, and a silver service.
+Isabella became his wife amid a spectacular outpouring of public rejoicing and a grand celebration that took place on 15 February.
+She brought the sum of 3,000 ducats as her marriage portion, as well as valuable jewelry, dishes, and a silver service.
 Prior to the magnificent banquet which followed the wedding ceremony, Isabella rode through the main streets of Ferrara astride a horse draped in gems and gold.